 Let's do it, let's em-path-ize.

 zombie: This sudden explosion of interest in us zombies is positively disconcerting.
-Descartes, in your heyday, had you ever conceived of advancing a theory of the human mind, resting its final understanding on what imaginary beings like us zombies "do"?
+Descartes - in your heyday - had you ever conceived of advancing a theory of the human mind, resting its final understanding on what imaginary beings like us zombies "do"?

 Descartes (perplexed): Not really.
 I thought perhaps I could have contributed a lick or two to the understanding of mind.
 Exploring interactionary psycho-physical dualism - literally - tied me up in knots.
 With its outcome, I was never entirely satisfied.
-I studied anatomy of course - though not very proficiently.
+I studied anatomy of course - though not extremely proficiently.
 But, I never wanted to go off the "deep end".
 After all, I'm a product of the Age of Reason.

 zombie (voice modulating to sarcasm): Quite correct.
 But, a philosophical associate of yours, one Mr. Leibniz, is "credited" with developing the possible world scenario.
 How do you reconcile its application to us zombies with your vaunted "Age of Reason"?

-zombie: You would think that - after all of the intellectual progress of your Age and subsequently, no one would self-consciously take up non-interactionary dualism, graft it to a possible world scheme then proceed with it to confuse zombies with people and people with zombies without - in the process - becoming the laughing-stock to the entire world, would you?
+zombie: You would think that - after all of the intellectual progress of your Age and subsequently, no one would self-consciously embrace non-interactionary dualism, graft it to a possible world scheme then proceed with it to confuse zombies with people and people with zombies without - in the process - becoming the laughing-stock to the entire world, would you?

 Descartes (affecting a regal air): Plus ça change, plus c'est la meme chose.